blugrinc/React_AppCalculator/README.md

 - [Button function](#Button-Function)

 ## App
-The application is organised as follows.
-External structure and grafted inside are the display and keyboard.
+The layout of the general structure was first defined.
+Then the 'Display' and 'Keyboard' were defined.
 ```
 function App() {
   return (